 The judge needs to determine if a debt can be discharged (done away with) in bankruptcy.
 To make this decision, a judge will look to the section of your divorce decree related to property; whatever the nature of the obligation you or your spouse took on to pay this debt will be judged.
 Depending on whether the debt payment is more or less to provide support for you or solely for the repayment of a debt by your spouse, that obligation may be discharged in debt and not followed through with as agreed to in your divorce decree.

-To try to be as clear as possible, during your divorce it is always wiser to get a clear commitment from your spouse to pay you spousal maintenance if that is what you believe is necessary.
-Allowing your spouse to argue that as an alternative to the payment of explicit spousal maintenance that he or she will pay a debt is a loss for you.
-As you can see from today and yesterday's blog posts, it is possible that your ex-spouse's obligation to pay a debt can be discharged by a bankruptcy court.
+To try to be as straightforward as possible, during your divorce, it is always wiser to get a clear commitment from your spouse to pay you spousal maintenance if that is what you believe is necessary—allowing your spouse to argue that as an alternative to the payment of explicit spousal maintenance that they will pay a debt is a loss for you.
+As you can see from today and yesterday's blog posts, it is possible that a bankruptcy court can discharge your ex-spouse's obligation to pay a debt.

-Wrapping it all up in regard to bankruptcy post-divorce
+Wrapping it all up regarding bankruptcy post-divorce